bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

 ### Combo 2. <b>A<span style="color:#0088ff;">&diams;</span>8<span style="color:#008800;">&clubs;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   Probably around 45% equity, but I'm guessing EV is around $0.20, severely under-realizing it's equity.

+   + **From the solver:**
+     + Equity: 39%
+     + EV: $0.14 (21% of pot)
+     + EqR: 21% / 39% = 53%

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

    Not really, maybe like an A9 w/out a spade?
 But that's about it.

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

    No. There are hands w/ less showdown than us but with plenty of equity that can bluff us off.

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

    A-high has marginal showdown and can be best a lot of the time.
 By getting folds from any two cards (we don't dominate) then we prevent random pairs.

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

    No. Maybe we hit an A on the turn, and we'll be a bit more comfortable w/ putting more money in, but even when we run out like AA or A8 no spade we still don't feel great.

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

    We are doing very bad.

-6. **How is this hand doing against a check-raise?**
+7. **How is this hand doing against a check-raise?**

     Horribly, pure fold.

-7. **What are this hand's incentives on this flop?
+8. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

    This hand doesn't want to put much, if any, money in.
 It is a natural checking candidate, but it also might benefit from a protection bet.
 It has a bit too much showdown to be a